| |

 Easy Knitting Stitches

-From a newbie knitter to the more advanced, having the knowledge of how to knit these 12 stitch patterns is important.
+From new knitters to the more advanced, having the knowledge of how to knit these 12 stitch patterns is important.

 Mastering these stitches will allow you to explore various knitting patterns and give you the ability to add texture to your projects.

-From scarves, hats, and blankets many of these stitches are used time and time again.
+From scarves, hats, and baby blankets, many of these stitches are used time and time again.

 white cotton yarns next to knitting stitches